Whatsapp Icon

 The second opinion has various advantages and disadvantages for patients, physicians, and society.
 Choosing a second opinion helps the patients medically, resulting in improved diagnosis or treatment.
 It also makes them mentally strong by enabling them to act more independently and exercise some control and freedom of choice (Axon et al., 2008).
 Reassurance is achieved for both patients and their physicians while opting for second opinions.

 Some hospitals possess technological aspects that are not included in all the facilities.
-The healthcare system provides second opinion options recommended by the doctors while utilising state-of-the-art techniques and technology, providing more treatment options for cancer involving advanced or personalised treatments for specific requirements of the patients.
+The healthcare system provides second opinion options recommended by the doctors while utilizing state-of-the-art techniques and technology, providing more treatment options for cancer involving advanced or personalized treatments for specific requirements of the patients.

 Our treatment approach at ZenOnco.io